Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Concrete definitions of transmission matrices

+Despite their appearing in the right hand side, $\bu,\bp$ are unknowns of \eqref{ExpressionSchurComplement2}, and only $\bff$ is a source term.
+We arranged a system of equations like in \eqref{ExpressionSchurComplement2} in the perspective of an iterative solution procedure.
+In practice, for Schur complement based transmission matrices as discussed in the present paragraph, the linear system appearing in the left hand side of \eqref{ExpressionSchurComplement2} is the one to be dealt with at each iteration for applying the scattering matrix $\bfS$ defined in \eqref{DefScatteringMatrix}.
+This can be achieved in parallel thanks to the subdomain-wise block diagonal structure of the left hand side of \eqref{ExpressionSchurComplement2}.

-We advocate the design of inductance operators like \eqref{ExpressionSchurComplement} because, under technical assumptions, it is shown \cite{parolin:tel-03118712,claeys2020robust} that the coercivity constant of $\bfId + \boldsymbol{\Pi}\bfS$ is bounded from below independently of the meshsize which leads to robust convergence of linear iterative solvers applied to the skeleton formulation \eqref{SkeletonFormulation}.
+We advocate the design of transmission matrices like \eqref{ExpressionSchurComplement} because, under technical assumptions, it is shown \cite{parolin:tel-03118712,claeys2020robust} that the coercivity constant of $\bfId + \boldsymbol{\Pi}\bfS$ is bounded from below independently of the meshsize which leads to robust convergence of linear iterative solvers applied to the skeleton formulation \eqref{SkeletonFormulation}.